 - Watching drama on television

 - Looking at their assessment work on Google Classroom

 - Talking to them about what they are studying in Drama and their Drama targets

 How will my child be assessed in Drama?

 There will be practical assessments with every topic – this will either be through final performances, contribution to group work, evaluation – verbal and written and design tasks.

-Homework will consist of development tasks on work completed in lessons, such as a set design for a script or mask design for a character, writing up evaluations, rehearsing for assessment at breaks or lunchtimes and responding to practical work on Google Classroom.
+Homework will consist of development tasks on work completed in lessons, such as a set design for a script or mask design for a character, writing up evaluations, rehearsing for assessments at breaks/lunchtimes and responding to practical work on Google Classroom.

 How is the course assessed?